How to End a Letter (Example Closings, Sign Off's)

 - "Talk soon

 Always have a complimentary closing to your letter ending.
-Which is why the above examples are too informal and don't work.
+This is why the above examples are too informal and don't work.

 Thank you in advance.